Types of Verbs, Definition and Examples

 Action Verb

-An action verb is a verb that describes a physical or mental action performed by the subject of the sentence.
-It is a type of verb that indicates that the subject is doing something or taking some action.
-Examples of action verbs include “run,” “walk,” “jump,” “eat,” “think,” “laugh,” “write,” and “play.”
+An action verb describes a physical or mental action performed by the subject in a sentence.
+It shows what the subject is doing, such as “run,” “walk,” “jump,” “eat,” “think,” or “play.”

 Linking Verbs